Mapping Incidences: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Ellen Eischen for providing numerous clarifications and simplifications on an early version of Theorem~\ref{redu2} and its proof.
-Thanks is also due to John Bryk, Wei Ho, Terence Tao, and J.B.
+Thanks is also due to John Bryk, Wei Ho, Peter Stevenhagen, Terence Tao, and J.B.
 Tunnell for useful comments.
+Finally, we would like to thank the anonymous referee for the many exceptionally careful and useful comments on the manuscript, all of which have improved the paper.